 -K copies your current keyring into the new system to avoid signature issues during package install.

-Configuring the New Installation
+Configuring the New Installation#

 With the base system installed, it’s time to chroot into it and finalize the configuration.

-Chroot into Your New System This changes your root directory to the newly installed system, allowing you to configure it as if you had booted into it directly.
+This changes your root directory to the newly installed system, allowing you to configure it as if you had booted into it directly.

 arch-chroot /mnt